ORQ: Complex Analytics on Private Data with Strong Security Guarantees: A composite join-aggregation operator

+\tocs{\ours sorts tables in place in Protocol~\ref{alg:sorting-wrapper} (\textsc{TableSort}) using the sorting wrapper protocol \textsf{VectorSort}.
+Each call to $\texttt{sort}$ executes the sorting wrapper protocol, and the output is the secret-shared sorting permutation.
+The protocol expects a table and a subset of columns ($1$ to $k$) to use as sorting keys, along with directions to sort each sorting key.} The strawman approach is to sort the entire table for each key, which would incur expensive communication under MPC. \camera{This strawman is commonly used in other MPC systems that sort multiple columns, such as Secrecy \cite{secrecy}.} \textsc{TableSort} avoids this overhead as follows: it extracts sorting permutations (i.e., mappings from old to new positions) from key columns in line \ref{line:single-column-sort}, composes them from right to left (line 6), and applies the final permutation to all columns of the table once at the end~(lines~7-8).

+\tocs{ Unlike prior works, \textsc{TableSort} uses different base sorting protocols depending on the key bitwidth.} By default, it uses quicksort for large bitwidths (e.g., $\ell = 64$) and radixsort for small bitwidths ($\ell \leq 32$).

-\subsection{A composite join-aggregation operator}
+\section{A composite join-aggregation operator}

+\tocs{ In this section, we introduce our approach to evaluating the composite join-aggregation operator, its extensions (\S\ref{sec:generalization}--\ref{sec:duplicates}), and walk through a step-by-step example of a multi-way join query (\S\ref{sec:full-example}). } \tocsCam{Our new operator runs in $O(n \log n)$ time, a significant speedup over the quadratic-time Cartesian product, and, crucially, allows us to bound the size of intermediate results and chain multiple joins together to execute complex analytics.}

+\tocs{ \paragraph{Notation.} To simplify the presentation, we avoid secret-sharing notation and describe the control flow of operators as if they are applied to plaintext data.
+We denote a column $C$ in table $T$ as $T.C$.
+For a row $r \in T$, we denote its $C$ value as $r.C$.
+When saying \emph{``an operator is applied to table $T$,''} we mean that \ours parties perform MPC operations on the secret-shared table $T$, and produce secret shares~of~the~result. }

 Let $L$, $R$ be two tables with dimensions $n \times p$ and $m \times q$, respectively. $L.V$ and $R.V$ are the special validity columns.
 Without loss of generality, we assume that $L$ and $R$ are joined on $j$ common columns $K = \{K_1, \dots, K_j$\}, $ 0 < j \leq p, q$.
 We collectively refer to the columns in $K$ (and their values) as the \emph{join keys} $L.K$ and $R.K$.
-The join keys can be arbitrary columns and should not be confused with Primary Keys~(PK) or Foreign Keys~(FK). \ours's join-aggregation operator is based on oblivious sort and an aggregation network.
-It is more general than a PK-FK join, in that it handles cases where rows in either input may not have matching keys on the other side.
+The join keys can be arbitrary columns and should not be confused with Primary Keys~(PK) or Foreign Keys~(FK).
+Our operator is more general than a PK-FK join, in that it handles cases where rows in either input may not have matching keys on the other side.
 It is also not equivalent to a sort-merge join, in that it computes a join and an (optional) aggregation within the same oblivious control flow (to reduce MPC costs).
+Instead, be build a fused join-aggregation operator based on oblivious sort and an aggregation network.